zhaosheng-thu/zhaosheng-thu.github.io/_pages/about.md

 ## Hobbies
 - 🎵 Favorite musicians: Stefanie Sun (孙燕姿) and Jay Chou (周杰伦).
 - 📚 Favorite book: Dream of the Red Chamber (红楼梦).
 - 🚴‍♂️ Passionate about outdoor activities and proud member of the Tsinghua Cycling Team.
-[Strava account here](https://www.strava.com/athletes/107292471)
+Strava account[ here](https://www.strava.com/athletes/107292471).